 How long does it usually take for payments to go through when using Frisbii? #

-It’s a big question because it depends on the individual payment method.
+It depends on the individual payment method.

 Some payment methods are paid out daily.
 However, for many Visa and Mastercard transactions, there is a two- or three-day delay until the funds are on your account.